Senonino/data-ber-01-20/Projects/module-2_projects/04_visualizing-real-world-data-project/README.md

 The goal of this project is to practice creating and interpreting different types of visualizations using real world data.

-**You will be working individually for this project**, but we'll be guiding you along the process and helping you as you go.
+**You will be working in teams for this project**, but we'll be guiding you along the process and helping you as you go.

+Use the techniques you've learned about storytelling to effectively present (maximum 5 minutes) your findings.

 ---